AkshayChan/CreateED/README.md

 # CreateED
 Our repository for the hackathon CreateEd.

-We built CrossCom, which recognises hand gestures for 26 alphabets, 10 letters and a few phrases like I love you/how are you etc using a convolutional neural network based on tensorflow, keras, and numpy.
-It then converts those hand gestures to text and text to speech using pyttsx.
+We built CrossCom, a device that recognises hand gestures for 26 alphabets, 10 letters and a few phrases like I love you/how are you etc using a convolutional neural network based on tensorflow, keras, and numpy.
+It then converts those hand gestures to text and text to speech using pyttsx (sample given here).

 Also, the user can speak to crosscom as there as is a microphone in the camera (we couldn’t get a USB microphone unfortunately to plug into our raspberry pi) and that gets converted to text using the google cloud speech API, and comes out through the speaker behind.